jdeluyck/kcoreorg-website/_posts/2017/2017-12-22-hibernate-after-suspend-on-fedora.md

 To get it working, you'll first need to verify that your suspend to ram and suspend to disk actually work.
 There are plenty of articles on the web that can guide you through it.

-The solution is relatively easy, thanks to the internet ;) I got most of the info here, on the ArchLinux <a href="https://bbs.archlinux.org/viewtopic.php?pid=1420279#p1420279" target="_blank" rel="noopener">forums</a> / <a href="https://wiki.archlinux.org/index.php/Power_management" target="_blank" rel="noopener">wiki</a>. create the following systemd unit file (in `/etc/systemd/system`), called `suspend-to-hibernate.service`.
+The solution is relatively easy, thanks to the internet ;) I got most of the info here, on the ArchLinux [forums](https://bbs.archlinux.org/viewtopic.php?pid=1420279#p1420279) / [wiki](https://wiki.archlinux.org/index.php/Power_management). create the following systemd unit file (in `/etc/systemd/system`), called `suspend-to-hibernate.service`.
 After some testing I ended up with this file:

 ```
 [Unit]